 CART

 The CART model also utilized all 11 variables.
 However, the CART algorithm found the root node to be age, followed by avg_glucose_level, bmi, and work_type as the decision nodes.
-This resulted in 9 leaf nodes in total.
+This is similar to the C5.0 model.
+The CART model generated 9 leaf nodes in total.
 The root node considered age greater than 45 as an initial decision point, with only 28% being below age 45, and low risk of having a stroke.
 The remaining 72% were then split for those above or below age 67.
 The model considered anyone over the age of 67 to be at risk of a stroke, suggesting age is a leading factor in determine stroke risk.
 There were 35% of this group between the ages of 45 and 67, that would need other factors considered to determine stroke risk by the CART model.
 For this age group, the model considered avg_glucose_level, bmi, and if a person was Self-employed.
 Interestingly, the model found that a person who was between ages 45 and 67, had a bmi greater than 32, and is Self-employed represented a stroke risk (Figure 4.1).
 When evaluating the model on test data, we found it to have an accuracy of 80%, sensitivity of 89%, and specificity of 70%.
 This suggests the model generalized well and has the potential for future predictive model use.

 To achieve maximum sensitivity, a cost-sensitive CART model was trained utilizing the balanced data and “rpart” method in caret.
 The cost-matrix considered a false-negative to be ten times as costly as a false-positive.
 When evaluated with the test data, the highest accuracy model produced an accuracy of 51.6% and a sensitivity of 97.6%.